speakclouder/speakclouder.github.io/_posts/2022-12-16-serverless-statamic.md

 Run this in the terminal with `pytest` - you should get all greens!

-> Why didn't you TDD?

-I'll tell you why I didn't use a TDD flow - because my personal knowledge Cloudformation isn't that great, and to make assertions when writing tests - I assert against Cloudformation domain specific language, but I am not sure what that would be without reading the docs (which means reading the CDK docs and the CFn docs then writing tests, which is too long a process for me)

 ## How are you editing the content?

 I am editing the content locally in Markdown then running: